-7.7 Retirement from Sport35
+7.7 Retirement from Sport

-If a boxer or other Person retires while the World Boxing's Results Management process is underway, World Boxing retains authority to complete its Results Management process.
-If a boxer or other Person retires before any Results Management process has begun, and World Boxing would have had Results Management authority over the boxer or other Person at the time the boxer or other Person committed an anti-doping rule violation, World Boxing has authority to conduct Results Management.
+If an Athlete or other Person retires while the World Boxing's Results Management process is underway, World Boxing retains authority to complete its Results Management process.
+If an Athlete or other Person retires before any Results Management process has begun, and World Boxing would have had Results Management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, World Boxing has authority to conduct Results Management.